Tom Cruise’s fifth outing as daredevil spy Ethan Hunt is another hugely entertaining, thrill-packed ride.

 It gets off to a dazzling start with Cruise clinging to the side of a cargo plane as it takes off while Simon Pegg’s comic-relief sidekick, tech nerd-turned-field agent Benji, offers bungled assistance from the sidelines.

-The man plot concerns Alec Baldwin’s testy CIA chief trying to disband the Impossible Mission Force and the gang’s only hope is to track down The Syndicate, a shadowy organisation of renegade spies drawn from the world’s elite intelligence agencies.
+The plot concerns Alec Baldwin’s testy CIA chief endeavouring to disband the Impossible Mission Force and the gang’s only hope is to track down The Syndicate, a shadowy organisation of renegade spies drawn from the world’s elite intelligence agencies.

 At every turn, Cruise finds himself tangling with mysterious femme fatale Rebecca Ferguson, who’s terrific as an ex-MI6 spy-turned-Syndicate hireling and, most of the time, the movie leaves it tantalisingly unclear whether she is helping or hindering him.

-To be honest, it hardly matters, because you’ll be gripped by the magnificent set pieces, which include a gripping, suspenseful sequence as Cruise strives to foil an assassination during a performance of Turandot at the Vienna Opera, takes part in a scorching motorcycle chase through Casablanca and breaks into an impenetrable vault in Morocco protected by ludicrously convoluted levels of security, before things reach a climax in London with some typically dexterous and dazzling IMF trickery.
+To be honest, it doesn’t really matter, because you’ll be gripped by the magnificent set pieces, which include a masterly sequence as Cruise strives to foil an assassination during a performance of Turandot at the Vienna Opera, takes part in a scorching motorcycle chase through Casablanca and breaks into an impenetrable vault in Morocco protected by ludicrously convoluted levels of security, before things reach a climax in London with some typically dextrous and dazzling IMF trickery.